 The site has two main features of interest:

-- Free Photos for users - Anyone can sign up and download photos completely free for both private and commercial use under a royalty free licence.
+- Free photos for users - Anyone can sign up and download photos completely free for both private and commercial use under a royalty free licence.

 The conditions attached to all downloaded photos are that the copyright of the photo remains with the photographer.
 You can use downloaded photos as often as you like and publish them in websites, article sites like HubPages or other projects online or offline, and you don't even need to credit the photographer (although, it's appreciated if you do).

-What you can't do is claim the photo as your own, and you can't make derivative products using the image either, such as putting it on T-shirts or posters for commercial distribution.
+What you can't do is claim the photo as your own, and you can't make derivative products using the image either, such as putting it on a thousand T-shirts or posters for commercial distribution.
 It's exactly the same licence conditions that MicroStock Photography sites offer; the only difference being that there is no upfront fee.
 Full details of the licence conditions are published on the site.